MHD modeling of magnetic flux evolution around solar maximum by the coronal model COCONUT: Introduction

 \section{Introduction}

-Most of the magnetic flux threading the photosphere returns to the solar surface, forming closed magnetic field lines in the corona, whereas the open magnetic field extends into interplanetary space, linking the Sun and Earth and forming the interplanetary magnetic field.
-These open fields drive geomagnetic activity that affects daily life, guide the propagation of solar energetic particles, and help shield the solar system from galactic cosmic rays \cite[e.g.][]{Schrijver2003,Erdos_2012,Linker_2017,Frost2022}.
-Additionally, the relationship between long-term variations in solar open magnetic flux, solar activity, and potentially climate change remains an active area of investigation. \citep{Erdos_2012}.
-It is important to understand the mechanisms driving the evolution of the open magnetic flux.
+Most of the magnetic flux threading the photosphere returns to the solar surface, forming closed magnetic field lines in the corona, whereas the open magnetic field (OMF) extends into interplanetary space, linking the Sun and Earth and forming the interplanetary magnetic field.
+The OMF drives geomagnetic activity that affects daily life, guides the propagation of solar energetic particles, and helps shield the solar system from galactic cosmic rays \cite[e.g.][]{Schrijver2003,Erdos_2012,Linker_2017,Frost2022}.
+Additionally, the relationship between long-term variations in solar OMF, solar activity, and potentially climate change remains an active area of investigation \citep{Erdos_2012}.
+It is important to understand the mechanisms that drive the evolution of open magnetic flux.

-It is widely accepted that coronal holes (CHs), characterised by rapidly expanding open field lines and appearing dark in extreme ultraviolet (EUV) and X-ray images \citep{Linker1999JGR,CRANMER20023,FengMa2015,Feng_2017,FengandLiu2019}, are the primary sources of open magnetic flux.
-However, it was noted that the magnetic flux derived from observation-based CH regions in synoptic line-of-sight photospheric magnetograms is smaller than that measured \textit{in-situ} in interplanetary space.
-Moreover, the open magnetic flux, extrapolated numerically from the observed magnetograms into interplanetary space, is typically underestimated by a factor of two or more.
-This discrepancy is widely known as the ``open flux problem", a well‐known challenge in coronal modelling \citep{Linker_2017}.
-It has been proposed that magnetic maps derived from observations may underestimate the total magnetic flux \citep[e.g.][]{sinjanMagnetogramsUnderestimateEven2024} or that a substantial fraction of the open magnetic flux originates from regions that do not appear dark in emission \citep{Linker_2017,Linker_2021}.
+It is widely accepted that coronal holes (CHs), characterized by rapidly expanding open field lines and appearing dark in extreme ultraviolet and X-ray images \citep{Linker1999JGR,CRANMER20023,FengMa2015,Feng_2017,FengandLiu2019}, are the primary sources of OMF.
+However, it was noted that the OMF derived from observation-based CH regions in synoptic line-of-sight photospheric magnetograms is smaller than that derived from interplanetary \textit{in situ} observations.
+Moreover, the OMF extrapolated numerically from the observed magnetograms into interplanetary space is typically underestimated by a factor of two or more.
+This discrepancy is widely known as the ``open flux problem", a well‐known challenge in coronal modeling \citep{Linker_2017}.
+It has been proposed that magnetic maps derived from observations may underestimate the total magnetic flux \citep[e.g.][]{Sinjan2024} or that a substantial fraction of the open magnetic flux originates from regions that do not appear dark in emission \citep{Linker_2017,Linker_2021}.